yakbrother/ninepence-mnml/src/content/stories/the-day-i-hallucinated-i-could-write/index.md

 It veered into reality sometimes, and I would try to communicate.
 This, I just found, is from my notes at the time.
 I was trying to tell a story that happened to me and Julie.

 Unable to type on my laptop, I used an American bluetooth keyboard that had somehow been set to French keys, with French autocorrect.
-Imagine the Zs are Ws and the Qs are As, and you can almost begin to make out some words...
+Imagine the Zs are Ws, the Qs are As, and the commas are Ms, and you can almost begin to make out some words...

 This is exactly as I typed it back then.